 Hvar was also recently voted as the best island in Europe by Condé Nast Traveller’s 600.000 readers.
 Now do you believe me when I say it’s special?

 Island food is legendary in Adriatic, and Hvar is no exception with its homegrown produce, fresh fish, local olive oil and wine.
-It’s also famous for its lavender fields which paint the island purple every June with yellow accents from other Mediterranean flowers.
+It’s also famous for its lavender fields which paint the island purple every June with yellow accents from žuka in early June.
+Pristine waters of the Adriatic sea surround the whole island and it’s charming villages and stone towns.
+Narrow roads will lead you every which way, a driving there is an adventure unto itself, especially if you rent a scooter and let the wind and summer scents immerse you into this little piece of paradise.

 Take a look at some of our favorite images from Hvar wedding photographer and scroll down for much more info and links to full weddings.